-The curves of Figs 4 and 5 assume $f_0 \sim 1$ , which is relevant for BAL outflows.
-The excess energy from RLQ outflows will be onetenth of these curves, showing the difficulty of using radio galaxies as the only source of non-gravitational heating, if conservative estimates for their kinetic luminosities are used.
-Recently, Inoue & Sasaki (2001) have used the radio luminosity functions of Ledlow & Owen (1996) and Willot et al. (2001) to determine the abundance of radio galaxies in clusters, and finally to estimate the total $p \, dV$ work done by the cocoons of these radio galaxies.
+The curves of Figures (3.4) and (3.5) assume $f_0 \sim 1$, which is relevant for BAL outflows.
+The excess energy from RLQ outflows will be one tenth of these curves, showing the difficulty of using radio galaxies as the only source of non-gravitational heating, if conservative estimates for their kinetic luminosities are used.
+Recently, Inoue & Sasaki (2001) have used the radio luminosity functions of Willott et al. (2001) and Ledlow & Owen (1996) to determine the abundance of radio galaxies in clusters, and finally to estimate the total pdV work done by the cocoons of these radio galaxies.
 They estimated an excess energy of order 1 keV per particle for rich clusters like the Coma cluster, and also for poor groups, assuming that their ratio of radio galaxies per unit cluster mass is universal.
-From our calculation, we find an excess energy from only radioloud quasars that is an order of magnitude smaller than their estimate.
-It is possible that the assumptions leading to the estimate of $L_k$ are at the source of this difference (see, e.g., the discussion on the uncertainty in the factor $f_i$ in their section 3.2).
+From our calculation, we find an excess energy from only radio-loud quasars that is an order of magnitude smaller than their estimate.
+It is possible that the assumptions leading to the estimate of L_k are at the source of this difference (see, e.g., the discussion on the uncertainty in the factor f_i in their § 3.2).

-The evolution of the rate of energy input (Fig. 7) shows that the heat input before $z \sim 5$ is almost negligible.
-Most of the heating occurs in the range $z \sim 1-4$ .
+The evolution of the rate of energy input (Figure (3.7)) shows that the heat input before $z \sim 5$ is almost negligible.
+Most of the heating occurs in the range $z \sim 1-4$.
 It is also clearly seen that the ICM of poor groups is heated at lower redshifts, compared to the gas in massive clusters.
 This follows from the simple consideration that the evolution of objects in a given mass range (here, that of the quasars) typically occurs earlier in more massive clusters.
-Our results, therefore, suggest that the ICM in clusters were 'preheated', before the major mergers took place in them, whereas the ICM in groups of galaxies were heated at epochs similar to that of their formation.
-It is interesting to note that the energy input epoch lies below the upper limit from recent observations of Lloyd-Davies et al. (2000).
-It is also consistent with the limit on the range
+Our results, therefore, suggests that the

-Figure 8.
-The prediction from our calculations presented in the form of the final binding energy per particle of the central region of groups and clusters plotted against the gas temperature.
-The data points are from fig. 9 of Lloyd-Davies et al. (2000), and the dashed line refers to their fit $E \propto T$ , derived from the data points for clusters with $T \ge 4$ keV.
-The dotted line refers to their second fit, with a constant excess energy of 0.44 keV per particle (subtracted from the binding energy) along with a formal 1 $\sigma$ confidence interval shown by the shaded region.
-The thick solid line uses $f{p \, dV} = 3/8$ and the thin solid line uses $f{p \, dV}$ from Fig. 3.
+Figure 3.8: The prediction from our calculations is presented in the form of the final binding energy per particle of the central region of groups and clusters against the gas temperature.
+The data points are from the Figure 9 of Lloyd-Davies et al. (2000), and the dashed line refers to their fit $E \propto T$, derived from the data points for clusters with $T \ge 4$ keV.
+The dotted line refers to their second fit, with a constant excess energy of 0.44 keV per particle (subtracted from the binding energy)along with a formal 1 σ confidence interval shown by the shaded region.
+The thick solid line uses $f{pdV} = 3/8$ and the thin solid line uses f{pdV} from Figure (3.3).